LegallyNotBlonde/Fire-Analysis/README.md

 <p> This approach has lead to multiple code files in this repository.

 ### Purpose
 * This study is for educational purposes only.
-We are aware that fires are common in California.
 * We analyzed the frequency of these fires, the damage they cause, and whether some counties experience more fires than others, highlighting regions at higher risk.
 * Additionally, we explored whether the number and impact of fires have consistently increased over the years or if they have fluctuated.
+* This project, while independent and exploratory, offers valuable insights:
+    1. **County-Level Risk Assessment:** Access localized fire statistics and risk assessments here.
+    2. **Economic Impact:** In 2017, California's fires cost over $12 billion.
+From 2008-2022, total damages exceeded $24 billion, excluding human and environmental costs, and costs of containing fires.
+    3. **Policy Implications:** Preventative measures, though costly, could be more cost-effective than the devastating damages from wildfires.
+    4. **Real Estate Considerations:** When buying property in California, consider fire risks alongside other factors like earthquakes, as they significantly impact insurance costs.
 ___

 ### Key Findings and Charts